 With a senior faculty that includes four current and former journal editors and a junior faculty among the most productive in the country, our program is an ideal destination for anyone interested in a Management PhD.
 Our full-time in-residence program provides the training and collaboration needed to launch an academic career at a top research university.

-A recent study of Management department productivity placed Georgia among the 15 most productive departments in the country in 2012 (out of approximately 300 doctoral granting universities), and in the top 25 most productive over the past five years.
+A recent study of Management department productivity placed Georgia among the 12 most productive departments in the country in 2013.
+Georgia was the most productive department in the southeast in 2013, and is among the 16 most productive in the country over the past 5 years.
 Our faculty excel in both the organizational behavior (OB) and strategy domains of management.

 OB students work with: